 Three of Coogee’s ocean pools are at the southern end of the beach.
 The steps from Grant Reserve leads to McIver Baths, the last ocean pool in Australia reserved for women and children only.
 Wylie’s Baths has an elevated timber deck and Ross Jones Memorial Pool is next to the surf lifesaving club, bordered by sandcastle-like concrete turrets.
 Giles Baths is a natural rock pool at the foot of the northern headland.

-Besides swimming and relaxing on soft sand, Coogee Beach is where you can start, or finish, the Bondi to Coogee Coastal Walk.
-The 6km trail winds along sandstone cliffs to other pretty beaches, including Bronte and Clovelly.
-You can spot whales along the coast between May and November.
+Besides swimming and relaxing on the soft sand, Coogee Beach is where you can start, or finish, the Bondi to Coogee Coastal Walk.
+The 6km track winds along sandstone cliffs to other pretty eastern Sydney beaches, including Bronte and Clovelly.
+It’s also a great vantage point to spot whales along the coast between May and November during their annual migration.

 Coogee’s northern headland, Dolphin Point, offers superb views of Giles Baths and Wedding Cake Island, and houses a bronze memorial that honours the locals killed in the 2002 Bali bombings.
 Just north of the point is Gordons Bay, which is part of the Bronte-Coogee Aquatic Reserve and a great place to go snorkelling.
 Explore the underwater nature trail with Sydney Underwater Scooter Tours.

 The jewel in Coogee’s vibrant cafe, bar and restaurant scene is Coogee Pavilion.
 Housed in the historic former Coogee swimming baths and aquarium, the multi-level complex includes a casual family-friendly bistro, fine dining restaurant and rooftop bar.
 Other great eateries include Coogee Wine Room, Osteria Coogee and Sugarcane Restaurant, while the Coogee Bay Hotel has been the locals’ pub since 1873.